HarneetKaur04/financial-management-system/README.md

 <br/>
 Full Demo Video Link: <a href="">Live Webpage Recording</a>

-Test user you can use:   password:
+Test user you can use to sign in: test@finance.com , password: finance

 ## Contents
 - [Overview](#overview)